-Radial clubhand is term for a longitudinal deficiency of the radius and other structures on radial side of forearm and hand.
-For example, absent thumb is common accompaniment.
+Radial clubhand is a term for a longitudinal deficiency of the radius and other structures on the radial side of forearm and hand.
+For example, absent thumb is a common accompaniment.
 Proximal deficiencies also can occur throughout the arm and shoulder girdle

 It is associated with many syndromes as well